Version 3.0.3: released 5 January, 2018.

 Press OK, and it's ready to test!
 You can also map a button on your joystick- that's what I use.

 When you press the button, you'll see the headset icon light up.
 As you speak, the icon will pulse with your voice.
-If you don't see this, ensure that your microphone is switched on, and the volume is adjusted properly.

 If you've gotten this far, you're good to go!
 Here are somethings to say.